 The student may request official transcripts and other progress report in writing to the Registrar Office.
-The fee for official transcript is \$15.00.
-Standard College reserves the right to hold records if the student has not met their financial obligation.
+The fee for an official transcript is \$15.00.
 Standard College maintains personnel file and performance record for each student.
 The student has the right to review or dispute his/her record.
 All student records are confidential.
 All student evaluations and grades are maintained by the school for a period of three years.
 Student transcripts are kept on file permanently and are protected from fire, theft, and other perils.
-Student record may be made available to clinical agency at the request of the agency.
+Student records may be made available to clinical agency at the request of the agency.